STUDIO CULTURE POLICY

 All students throughout the entire school are responsible for documenting their physical models for their portfolio as well as assuring that their digital files are properly backed up for future use.
 Establishing a comprehensive and high-quality archive of one’s design work should be a priority of every student.

 In support of a vibrant studio culture:

 - FACULTY ADVISEMENT – Studio faculty and students are expected to be in studio during scheduled contact hours and should use the studio for work during non-studio hours.
 Faculty must include contact information on all studio handouts and have a clearly stated policy regarding availability to meet with students outside of studio time either by having posted office hours, or by appointment.

-All studio syllabi must specifically state how student work will be assessed, i.e., by indicating both the criteria and the percentage value for each studio component.
-Grade evaluations are confidential and should be provided in a timely manner.
-At or near mid-semester faculty should provide students with an evaluation of their performance and progress to date.
-At that time, students in danger of receiving a grade of D or below (C or below for graduate students) should receive a warning letter, a copy of which goes to the student’s academic advisor.
+- STUDIO GRADING – All studio syllabi must specifically state how student work will be assessed, i.e., by indicating both the criteria and the percentage value for each assigned component.
+At or near mid-semester, faculty should provide students with an evaluation of their performance and progress to date.
+At that time, students in danger of receiving a grade of D or below (C or below for graduate students) should receive a warning letter, a copy of which is forwarded to the student’s academic advisor.
 These grades should also be reported to the Institute’s Early Warning System (EWS).

 - CORE STUDIO COORDINATION – Each semester, architecture faculty teaching the same student cohort will review and coordinate studio and non-studio course content and due dates.
 The 1st and 2nd years are most amenable to such coordination.